calvinhoang203/Marvel-Universe-Explorer/README.md

 # Marvel Universe Explorer

-Marvel Universe Explorer is a web-based project that allows users to explore information about Marvel characters, comics, and creators.
-This project uses HTML, CSS, and JavaScript to display data retrieved from the Marvel API.
-Users can navigate between different sections to view details on popular Marvel characters, comic issues, and notable creators.
+Hello and welcome!
+Marvel Universe Explorer is a fun and interactive web-based project that lets you dive into the amazing world of Marvel.
+Using HTML, CSS, and JavaScript, this project retrieves data from the Marvel API to showcase characters, comics, and creators.
+You can easily navigate between sections to explore details about your favorite Marvel heroes, iconic comic issues, and the creative minds behind them.

 ## Inspiration